james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

 - Consider adding a "notes" text parameter to some builds.
 Even if you don't update the build description with this, it can be very useful to know why some builds were run (e.g. manual perf testing of a branch - what change, what is expected)
 - For performance tests, put time-stamped links to observability platforms (DataDog, Grafana, etc.) in the output - it really helps the ergonomics of diagnosing any issues.
 Lower barrier to entry helps keep performance high!
 - Be mindful of how many messages you're sending to Slack, and where.
 If there's just a little traffic, it can go to a visible team chat.
 If it's noisy, it'll probably go to a chat where people don't look as often!
+- For parameters, be explicit -  say `3600` for the `default` seconds run time, rather than `default` then loading in the number based on that string

 # CI (GitHub Actions)